FIFA (Series) Accessibility Report

-FIFA has 3 accessibility features for Getting Started which deal with what support is offered to get started with the game.
+We've documented 4 accessibility features for Getting Started in FIFA which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 View Control Mapping: You can view a map of controls during play.
 This clearly displays the mappings of actions to buttons/keys/mouse/keyboard without having to leave the game.

-FIFA has 3 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 3 accessibility features for Reading in FIFA which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Large Clear Text: Text is large and clear or can be adjusted to be.
 The general text used throughout the game in menus, instructions and other information (excluding subtitles that are assessed separately) is at least 1/20 (46 pixels on 1080 screen) the height of the screen.

 All Speech Subtitled (Or No Speech In Game): All spoken content has subtitles, or there is no speech in the game.
 This means there is no requirement to hear spoken dialogue or narrative to play the game.